opendatahub-io/rag/demos/local/simple_rag/README.md

 # Simple RAG Agent Demo

+A didactic example for **facilitating the creation of RAG agents in llama-stack**.
+This demo provides a streamlined approach to quickly deploy agents with RAG capabilities using PDF and TXT documents as inputs, making it ideal for development lifecycle workflows.

+## Purpose

+This simple RAG script is designed to **facilitate the development lifecycle** by providing a quick and easy way to:
+- **Deploy agents rapidly** with RAG capabilities
+- **Process documents** (PDF and TXT) for knowledge base creation
+- **Create vector databases** automatically from your documents
-A didactic example of Retrieval Augmented Generation (RAG) using llama-stack.
-This demo shows the basic steps of creating a RAG system that can answer questions based on your documents.
+- **Set up AI agents** that can answer questions based on your specific documents
+- **Streamline the development process** for RAG-enabled applications

 ## What is RAG?